Approximation theorems throughout Reverse Mathematics: Introduction and preliminares

 Fourth, experience bears out that the following fragment of the Axiom of Choice is often convenient when (first) proving equivalences.
 This principle can often be omitted by developing a more sophisticated alternative proof (see e.g.\ \cite{dagsamIX}). \begin{princ}[$\QFAC^{0,1}$] For any $Y^{2}$, we have: \be (\forall n\in \N)(\exists f\in \N^{\N})(Y(f, n)=0 )\di (\exists (f_{n})_{n\in \N})(\forall n\in \N)(Y(f_{n}, n)=0 ). \ee \end{princ} As discussed in \cite{kohlenbach2}*{Remark 3.13}, this principle is not provable in $\ZF$ while $\RCAo+\QFAC^{0,1}$ suffices to prove the local equivalence between (epsilon-delta) continuity and sequential continuity, which is also not provable in $\ZF$.

 Finally, the main difference between Friedman-Simpson and Kohlenbach's framework for RM is whether the language is restricted to \emph{second-order} objects or if one allows \emph{third-order} objects.
-These approaches have been called\footnote{This opinion is for instance expressed in the latest textbook on RM, namely in \cite{damurm}*{\S12.4}.} `different', but we hope that the results in \cite{dagsamXIV} have convinced the reader otherwise, seeing as how many of the Big Five equivalences are now about third-order theorems concerning discontinuous functions, as is also clear from Theorems \ref{LEMCOR} and \ref{flank}.
+An important message of \cite{dagsamXIV} and this paper is that the second-order Big Five are equivalent to third-order theorems concerning possibly discontinuous functions, as is also clear from Theorems \ref{LEMCOR} and \ref{flank}.